 1 cup creamy peanut butter

-Line an 8 inch pan with parchment paper.
+Line an 8 inch pan with parchment paper or nonstick foil.

 In a small (2 quart) lidded saucepan, stir together the sugar, water, corn syrup and molasses.
 Turn heat to medium and cook, stirring constantly, for 3 minutes or until the sugar dissolves.
 Reduce heat slightly so that mixture is at a gentle boil, then place the lid on the saucepan and cook for another 3 minutes.
 The steam will wash sugar crystals off the side of the saucepan.
-Remove lid and place your deep fry thermometer in the pan so that it measures what’s going on near middle (see photo at bottom).
+Remove lid and place your deep fry thermometer in the pan so that it measures what’s going on near middle.

 Cook the sugar mixture over medium heat until it reaches 310 degrees F. Do not stir.